UPSUTER/GEMLI/README.md

 ```

 ### Color prediction network visualization by cell type
 The visualization of the lineage predictions can now be colored by the cell type annotation.
-This allows to see the composition of individual intestinal organoids.
+This allows to see the composition of individual intestinal crypts.

 ```
 > visualize_as_network(GEMLI_items, cutoff=70, max_edge_with=1, display_orphan=F, include_labels=F, ground_truth=T, highlight_FPs=T, layout_style="kk", cell_type_colors=T)